So Organic

 Here’s our top picks for a summer routine to leave skin feeling fresh as a daisy.

-If the warmer weather has to reaching for a face wash rather than your regular cleanser, Trilogy Balancing Gel Cleanser (£22.50) is a great choice.
+If the warmer weather has you reaching for a face wash rather than your regular cleanser, Trilogy Balancing Gel Cleanser (£22.50) is a great choice.
 Although best for combination skin types its gentle formula won’t strip and can be a good summer choice for drier types too.
-If washes are not your thing, the One Step Cleanser and Toner from Weleda (£10.16) is another good bet.
-A milky lotion that’s good for removing make up and these days of decreasing baggage allowances it’s 2 in 1 cleansing and toning formulation mean you can downsize your toiletries bag.

 Don’t rule out toners altogether though, as there’s nothing to beat the refreshing spritz of a gentle organic toner when summer weather’s left you hot and bothered.
 Barefoot Rosa Fina Facial Spritz (£17) is an exquisitely scented treat and as it’s a handy sized 30ml can even be taken as a carry on.
 Trilogy’s toner (£17.50) is beautiful too and comes in a bigger 100ml bottle to help your budget go further.